catherineisonline/all-projects-directory/README.md

 ## E <a id="e"></a>
 - <a href="https://github.com/catherineisonline/edgy">Edgy<a/> - a social media marketing website made with HTML, Tailwind & React
+- [Expenseless](https://github.com/catherineisonline/expenseless) - Expenseless helps you to manage your money and track all your income & expenses effortlessly to reach your financial goals faster

 ## F <a id="f"></a>
 - <a href="https://github.com/catherineisonline/faq-accordion-card-frontendmentor">FAQ accordion card<a/> - FAQ block made with HTML, CSS & Vanilla JavaScript